-The FY 2019-20 recycled water sales and sanitation reflect a long-term trend of reduced water usage that began with the 2011-2017 drought.
+The FY 2020-21 recycled water sales and sanitation reflect a long-term trend of reduced water usage that began with the 2011-2017 drought.
 Customer behaviors that changed during the drought, and the JPA's messaging promoting water use efficiency as a way of life, have contributed to a new normal of lower than long-term historical averages of water use that was seen in the current fiscal year.

-Actions by the JPA during FY 2019-20 continued to reflect the change in focus which began in FY 2017-18 when the JPA Board approved the Basis of Design Report for indirect potable reuse using Las Virgenes Reservoir.
+Actions by the JPA during FY 2020-21 continued to reflect the change in focus which began in FY 2017-18 when the JPA Board approved the Basis of Design Report for indirect potable reuse using Las Virgenes Reservoir.
 During that time, the JPA Board also took action to minimize the number of new recycled water connections and focused efforts on the efficient use of recycled water.
 These efforts will ultimately provide the resourced necessary to support the indirect potable reuse project, now known as Pure Water Project Las Virgenes - Triunfo.
-During FY 2019-20 design efforts for the project continued with the opening of a demonstration project on Las Virgenes Municipal Water District headquarters property which was expected during the FY 2019-20.
-The opening of the demonstration project was delayed due to the onset of the COVID-19 Pandemic.
+During FY 2020-21 included the opening of a demonstration project on Las Virgenes Municipal Water District headquarters property.